-The College grants a Leave-of-Absence for up to one year to a matriculated student in good standing.
-The Office of Registrar can provide an application which must be completed and signed during the mandatory exit interview.
+The University grants a Leave-of-Absence for up 180 days to a matriculated student in good standing.
+A special readmission form is available from an Admission representative in the Office of the Registrar on the Lodi Campus during the mandatory exit interview.
 The signature of the Registrar or his/her representative and the signature of the Financial Aid Director or his/her representative indicates approval of the Leave-of-Absence, which becomes effective on the date the signatures are obtained.